-Research and Program Descriptions About Chile
+Research & Analysis About Chile

 This article examines the recent reforms in individual account systems in Latin America, with a focus on the recent overhaul of the Chilean system and major reforms in Mexico, Peru, and Colombia.
 The authors analyze key elements of pension reform in the region relating to individual accounts: system coverage, fees, competition, investment, the impact of gender on benefits, financial education, voluntary savings, and payouts.

 Since its inception in 1981, Chile's system of mandatory individual retirement accounts has become a model for pension reformers around the world.
 A March 2008 comprehensive pension reform law made major changes that address some key policy challenges including worker coverage, gender equity, pension adequacy, and administrative fees.
 The cornerstone of the new law sets up a basic universal pension as a supplement to the individual accounts system.

 To date, more than 30 countries have established some form of individual accounts in their retirement systems.
 This article identifies those countries, categorizes how the individual accounts fit into their retirement income systems, and identifies some basic characteristics of the accounts.
 Because this analysis of individual accounts is intended to inform the current United States debate involving Social Security, the discussion is limited to countries in which such accounts are part or all of a mandatory retirement income program.